 - The text is double-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-- The text adheres to the Journal's commitment on equity, diversity and inclusion in the Authors' guidelines found below.
+- The text adheres to the Journal's commitment on equity, diversity, inclusion and decolonization (EDID) in the Authors' guidelines found below.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which are found below.